 Google Apps will be used to learn about common financial information and important decisions they will make throughout their lives.
-Topics include budgeting and money management, preparing for your career, banking and credit services, savings and investing, and financial risks.
+Topics include budgeting and money management, preparing for your career, taxes, credit and loans, banking and credit services, savings and investing, and financial risks.

-FINANCIAL LITERACY II
+FINANCIAL LITERACY IIGrades: